rentership ~ occupation, analysis

 Adjusting for age gives an apples-to-apples comparison of rentership preference among people pursuing different occupations but are in boradly same phases of their life.

-The adjustment is made by including the proportion of full-time employed HRPs in an MSOA engaged in a particular profession falling in one of the following age bands:
+The adjustment can be made (ideally) by including the counts of full-time employed HRPs in an MSOA engaged in a particular profession.

 • aged 15 years and under